 This failure of the most compelling and important declaration in the Bible - that world concerns no longer matter because the world is about to draw to a close - is the biggest single prophetical failure of the New Testament.
 It was a core, central belief and a driving force behind the growth of early Christianity.
 Since then, thousands of prophecies of the imminent end have been based on 'signs' that the end is coming.
 All these prophecies of doom share one thing in common: They have all been wrong.

 The God of the Old Testament is deeply different to that of the New - and this is perhaps a result of the historical context in which they were wrote.
-The Old Testament was a result of tribes people, slaves, refugees and primitive peoples, whose previous religions were all polytheistic and non-anthropomorphic.
+The Old Testament was a result of tribes people, slaves, refugees and primitive peoples, whose previous religions were polytheistic.
 The New Testament God was produced in Greek, in a much more civilized environment, and the God portrayed reflects that.